City

 2. Licensed Practical Nurse

 LPNs assist with patient care under the supervision of doctors and registered nurses.
-They work in hospitals, nursing homes, and clinics.
-This role is vital for patient well-being and offers a stable career path.
+They work in various healthcare settings, including hospitals and nursing homes.
+LPNs provide essential care and support to patients.

 Find Licensed Practical Nurse jobs in Ludington, MI